tjw218/pmp-wordpress/README.md

 By default, the plugin periodically checks for updates to all content that you import from PMP.

-If you would like to unsubscribe from updates for a specific post, you can do so via the "PMP: Subscribe to updates" meta box on the post edit page:
+If you would like to unsubscribe from updates for a specific post, you can do so via the "PMP: Document information" meta box on the post edit page:

 ![Subscribe](http://assets.apps.investigativenewsnetwork.org/pmp/subscribe.png)